fcboucher/BBMV/Tutorial-BBMV.md

 In cases where you see an error which looks like *error in solve.default ... reciprocal condition number =*, you can try decreasing the tolerance used when calling the *solve* function, which we use for inverting the diffusion matrix.
 This can be done by manually editing the *prep_mat_exp* function in the *utils_BBMV.r* script.

 Finally, when you are comparing models with different shapes of the evolutionary potential, remember to check that complex models should always have a higher likelihood than simpler models (which are nested within the complex ones).
 Optimization of the model is difficult, and this kind of situations unfortunately happen...

+### MCMC estimation

+In order to ensure that the Gibbs sampler mixes well you need to fine-tune the proposal function (the function that determines how you can move to one parameter value to another in the next step of the MCMC chain).
+This is done by specifying a vector of values as the *proposal_sensitivity* argument and can be quite tricky.
+One solution to get an idea of the values this parameter should take is to make an test MCMC run while sampling the prior only.
+This is rather quick since the likelihood needs not be calculated (which takes the most computing time) and can be done by setting *prior.only=F*.
+At least by doing that you would be able to rule out values of the proposal sensitvity that are too small for the prior to be fully explored in a reasonable number of steps of the MCMC algorithm.